hashicorp/nomad/website/source/docs/configuration/client.html.md

 - `reserved_ports` `(string: "")` - Specifies a comma-separated list of ports to
   reserve on all fingerprinted network devices.
 Ranges can be specified by using a hyphen separated the two inclusive ends.

+### `template` Parameters

+- `function_blacklist` `([]string: ["plugin"])` - Specifies a list of template rendering functions that should be disallowed in job specs.
+By default the `plugin` function is disallowed as it allows running arbitrary commands on the host as root (unless Nomad is configured to run as a non-root user).

+- `disable_file_sandbox` `(bool: false)` - Allows templates access to arbitrary files on the client host via the `file` function.
+By default templates can access files only within the task directory.

 ## `client` Examples